1.12/19/80 - 1980 Holiday “Miracle” Bowl: #14 BYU – 46, #19 SMU – 45

 Legacy Hall

 Jim McMahon and RB Craig James of SMU were voted co-MVPs of the game.
-The Cougars finished the season ranked #12.
+The Cougars finished the season ranked #12, with their first ever 12-win season.
 The game featured six of BYU TV’s Top 100 plays - four in the the final four minutes of the game.
 No wonder it received the appellation “The Miracle Bowl”!

 Game link: https://www.youtube.com/watch?v=zMahiA1Wv_o